-4 See e.g., In re Review of LUMA's System Operation Principles, NEPR-MI-2021-0001 (Resolution and Order of May 3, 2021); In re Review of the Puerto Rico Power Authority's System Remediation Plan, NEPR-MI-2020-0019 (order of April 23, 2021); In re Review of LUMA's Initial Budgets, NEPR-MI-2021-0004 (order of April 21, 2021); In re Implementation of Puerto Rico Electric Power Authority Integrated Resource Plan and Modified Action Plan, NEPR MI 2020-0012 (Resolution of January 7, 2021, granting partial confidential designation of information submitted by PREPA as CEII); In re Optimization Proceeding of Minigrid Transmission and Distribution Investments, NEPR-MI
+&lt;sup>4 See e.g., In re Review of LUMA's System Operation Principles, NEPR-MI-2021-0001 (Resolution and Order of May 3, 2021); In re Review of the Puerto Rico Power Authority's System Remediation Plan, NEPR-MI-2020-0019 (order of April 23, 2021); In re Review of LUMA's Initial Budgets, NEPR-MI-2021-0004 (order of April 21, 2021); In re Implementation of Puerto Rico Electric Power Authority Integrated Resource Plan and Modified Action Plan, NEPR MI 2020-0012 (Resolution of January 7, 2021, granting partial confidential designation of information submitted by PREPA as CEII); In re Optimization Proceeding of Minigrid Transmission and Distribution Investments, NEPR-MI 2020-0016 (where PREPA filed documents under the seal of confidentiality invoking, among others, that a filing included confidential information and CEII); In re Review of the Puerto Rico Electric Power Authority Integrated Resource Plan, CEPR-AP-2018-0001 (Resolution and Order of July 3, 2019, granting confidential designation and PREPA's request that included trade secrets and CEII); but see Resolution and Order of February 12, 2021 (reversing in part, grant of confidential designation).

-Data Security,5 and Physical Security,6 this Energy Bureau, sua sponte, conducted proceedings confidentially, recognizing the need to protect CEII from public disclosure.
+Data Security, and Physical Security, this Energy Bureau, sua sponte, conducted proceedings confidentially, recognizing the need to protect CEII from public disclosure.

 Additionally, this Energy Bureau has granted requests by LUMA to protect CEII in connection with LUMA's System Operation Principles.
 See Resolution and Order of May 3, 2021, table 2 on page 4, Case No. NEPR-MI-2021-0001 (granting protection to CEII included in LUMA's Responses to Requests for Information).
-Similarly, this Energy Bureau granted confidential designation to several portions of LUMA's Initial Budgets and Responses to Requests for Information in the proceedings on LUMA's proposed Initial Budgets and System Remediation Plan.7
+Similarly, this Energy Bureau granted confidential designation to several portions of LUMA's Initial Budgets and Responses to Requests for Information in the proceedings on LUMA's proposed Initial Budgets and System Remediation Plan.

 On June 30, 2023, this Energy Bureau issued a Resolution and Order granting LUMA's previous requests for confidential treatment of confidential portions of LUMA's Updates to the Stabilization Plan.
 Also, on July 12, 2023, this Energy Bureau issued a Resolution and Order granting LUMA's requests for confidential treatment of confidential portions of LUMA's Sixteenth Update on Stabilization Plan filed on July 3, 2023.
-The Energy Bureau should apply those rulings to this filing and protect the pictures in the Nineteenth Update.
-The pictures depict the exact location, specifications and characteristics of the gensets and other large capacity
+The Energy Bureau should apply those rulings to this filing and protect the pictures in the Twenty-Third Update.
+The pictures depict the exact location, specifications and characteristics of the gensets and other large capacity equipment assembled and installed at Palo Seco, as well as pictures of the San Juan site.
+Thus, the pictures could be useful to a person planning an attack on the transmission and distribution